zezl7/esd-2024-kubernetes/workshop/2_Interact_with_Cluster/README.md

     kubectl get node
     ```
     You will see **the one** node _ready_ to accept our application for deployment.
-2. See all services in master node:
+2. See all services currently running:
     ```
     kubectl get po -A
     ```